 - History of abuse or other traumatic events – In some cases, events and factors that cause emotional distress may play a part, such as being mistreated as a child.

 - Dieting – There’s a strong connection between dieting and eating disorders like bulimia.
 When you diet, it can be difficult to resist hunger cues and the foods you cut out from your diet.
 This can lead to binge eating.
-After a binge eating episode, a person with bulimia may severely limit food intake to compensate for the binge, possibly leading to a cycle of bingeing and purging.
+After a binge eating episode, a person with bulimia may severely limit food intake to compensate for the binge, possibly leading to cycles of bingeing and purging.

 Bulimia health risks and complications